philmph/philmph.github.io/content/posts/3/index.md

 We will define a YAML schema to enforce that configuration files follow a specific structure.
 This helps prevent anyone from adding structurally invalid inputs.
 It does not prevent incorrect values - though we can now also make use of `variable` based `default` values and `validation` blocks.

-We'll reuse the file baseline established in part 1 and add logic on top of it.
+We'll reuse the file baseline established in part one and add logic on top of it.
 As before, we'll create [Cloudflare](https://www.cloudflare.com/) based DNS records.

 ### Benefits

-Unlike in part 1, we can now:
+Unlike in part one, we can now:

 - Use built-in features from `variable` definitions when importing YAML configurations
   - Support `default` values and the `optional(...)` type in `object` definitions